Moreholidays December Wright Brothers Day

 The Christmas presents are all open.
 Hopefully, you found a LEGO set with your name on it under the tree.
 Now, two days after Christmas, Lego Build Day has arrived.
 On this December 27 holiday, you can set aside all of the other toys and presents you received.
 Adults should take the day off.
 Then, we can spend this fun day working with our Lego sets.

-Obviously, the creators and marketers of Lego sets established this day to sell more of their products.
+Obviously, the creators and marketers of this toy building set established this day to sell more of their products.
 But, we are glad that they did.
 This holiday allows us to celebrate these wonderfully popular building blocks.
-It gives us more ways to use them and have more fun, as well as show off our projects.
+It gives us more ways to use them and have more fun, as well as show off our projects, too.

 While Legos are marketed to children, millions of adults around the world play with the building sets.
-Adults have a wide selection of challenging and pricey Lego sets with hundreds and sometimes thousands of pieces.
-Instructions for the largest sets can be over 30 pages long.
+Adults have a wide selection of challenging and pricey sets with hundreds and sometimes thousands of pieces.
+As a matter of fact, instructions for the largest sets can be over 30 pages long.

 Did You Know?
 Used Lego pieces are sold in bulk on Amazon.
 They can also sometimes be found at flea markets.